Weston County Natural Resource District

 WCNRD IS ACCEPTING THINNING APPLICATIONS

-The Weston County Natural Resource District will receive funding in 2018 for forest health thinning projects.
+The Weston County Natural Resource District will not receive funding in 2019 for forest health thinning projects due to the high cost of fire fighting in 2018.
 WCNRD thinning programs are voluntary and assist landowners both technically and financially.
 This forestry practice allows your timber to grow without excess competition from surrounding trees.
 Land Owners can receive up to $400 per acre.
 Payment is based on tree density.
 We have a few new things to add to this year.

 Stop by the office or give us a call (307-746-3264 ext.111) and chat with our forester Austin or myself!
 We can get you on the way to a healthier more resilient forest!
 The application form is available here.